AVGRadmin/DeepLiveCam/README.md

 - If you need to reset the models, you can use the `make reset-models` command, which will clean up and re-download the models.
 ## Adding New Forks
 To add a new fork, you only need to:
-1. Define the new service in the Docker Compose file.
+1. Add the volume in the Docker Compose file.
-2. Specify the service name when running the Makefile commands, as shown in the examples above.
+2. Make sure to have all required models.
+3. Start app
 This setup makes it easy to experiment with various forks of the application, allowing for quick changes and minimal configuration effort.

 ## Dependencies